nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 service/secure-app    ClusterIP   192.168.194.152   <none>        8443/TCP   12s
 ```

-Create a gateway.
-This will create a TLS listener with the hostname `*.example.com` and a TLS mode of passthrough.
+Create a Gateway.
+This will create a TLS listener with the hostname `*.example.com` and passthrough TLS mode.
 Copy and paste this into your terminal.

 ```yaml
 kubectl apply -f - <<EOF